trinker/tagger/README.md

     ## [3] "This/DT is/VBZ the/DT tagger/NN package/NN ;/: like/IN it/PRP ?/."

-Note that the out put pretty pints but the underlying structure is simply a lst of named vectors, where the elements in the vectors are te tokens and the names are the part of speech tags.
+Note that the out put pretty pints but the underlying structure is simply a lst of named vectors, where the elements in the vectors are the tokens and the names are the part of speech tags.
 We can use `c` on the object to see it's true structure.